The Idolmaster Movie: Beyond the Brilliant Future!: Continuation

 Nishigori depicted the world of The Idolmaster in the film's closing credits, featuring still images of Kotoha Tanaka, Matsuri Tokugawa, Emily Stewart, and Fūka Toyokawa from Million Live!, and Rin Shibuya from Cinderella Girls, as he hoped it "expands in the future."
 He stated that those characters "may also appear and grow as new buds in the future."
 In April 2014, an anime television adaptation of Cinderella Girls was confirmed.
 It began airing in Japan on January 10, 2015.
 An anime television adaptation of Million Live! was confirmed in July 2020.
-All episodes are set to be theatrically released in three parts in Japan starting August 2023 before its broadcast in October.
-The voice actresses of the backup dancers in the film are set to be returning to reprise their roles.
-In February 2023, Akabane, Ōtsuka, and Takita were confirmed to be returning for the anime series, with Akabane's new role as Chief Producer.
+In January 2023, the voice actresses of the backup dancers in the film were revealed to be returning to reprise their roles.
+The following month, Akabane, Ōtsuka, and Takita were confirmed to be returning for the anime series, with Akabane's updated role as the Chief Producer.
+All episodes were theatrically released in three parts in Japan beginning August 2023 before its broadcast on October 8.